Participatory Guarantee Systems for safe vegetables in Vietnam

 PGS, the Participatory Guarantee System, is the alternative: it is a quality assurance system that guarantees the quality of safe agricultural products and has the potential to regain consumer trust.
 PGS differs from third party certifications in a number of ways.
 First of all, in its cost: it is much less expensive.
 Secondly, in its complexity: it entails far less administrative burden.
 Both of these make it more in line with the reality of smallholder farmers.
 A third big difference is its approach.
 As the name suggests, direct participation of farmers and even consumers in the guarantee process is required.
 Principles and rules for safe or organic production are conceived and applied through contributions of all stakeholders: producers, government, private sector and consumers.
 They are adapted to fit the local context, taking into account individual communities, geographic area, cultural environment and markets.
 The credibility of production quality and safety is enhanced by the participation of different stakeholders at different stages.

-Firm believer in the benefits of PGS, Rikolto and its partners are currently working with 10 farmer organisations in 4 provinces in northern Vietnam (Ha Nam, Phu Tho, Da Nang and Vinh Phuc) to help build up the production and marketing skills of farmers.
+Firm believer in the benefits of PGS, Rikolto partnered with 10 farmer organisations in 4 provinces in northern Vietnam (Ha Nam, Phu Tho, Da Nang and Vinh Phuc) to help build up the production and marketing skills of farmers.
 We use the outcomes of these projects to convince provincial and national governments of PGS’ potential as a low-cost and reliable certification system, in the hope that it will be officially recognized and endorsed.

 How do Participatory Guarantee Systems work?